KyraRB/OpenScienceCentre/README.md

 # OpenScienceCentre
-A project to inspire, empower &amp; engage citizens with Science &amp; Technology We want Science & Technology contribute to the sustainable development of local communities
+A project to inspire, empower &amp; engage citizens with Science &amp; Technology.

+We want Science & Technology contribute to the sustainable development of local communities